szafranek/delicious-exporter/README.md

 ## Usage

-### Basic usage:
+### Export all links:

 `./export.rb -u USERNAME -o bookmarks.html`

-`USERNAME` is delicious user name. `bookmarks.html` is the output file, where the bookmarks will be saved.
+`USERNAME` the name of del.icio.us user whose bookmarks will be exported. `bookmarks.html` is the output file, where the bookmarks will be saved.

-This will export all public links from selected del.icio.us account, including dead ones.
-This may take few minutes, depending on the number of bookmarks in your account.
+The above command will export all public links from selected del.icio.us account, including dead ones.
+This may take few minutes, depending on the number of links.

-### Export with links validation
+### Export only valid links

 `./export.rb -u USERNAME -o bookmarks.html --validate`

 When you provide `--validate` option, the script will try to fix or skip dead links:

 1. If the server doesn't respond within 5 seconds, the link will be skipped.
 2. If the server sends a redirect header, the script will follow it and save the target URL.

-This mode is much slower and can take about 2 minutes for every hundred of links.
+This mode is much slower and can take about 2 minutes for every hundred links.

 ## License